 A course designed to give the student a basic understanding of the foundations of the educational function in our society.
 Emphasis will be placed on the steps necessary for planning a career in education and the responsibilities of a teacher.
 Classroom observation will be a part of the course.
 Prerequisite to other courses in education.
-Prerequisites: see pages 63-64.
 Fall, Spring.